robertorcosta/azure-docs.pt-br/articles/iot-dps/use-hsm-with-sdk.md

 Informações sobre hardware com DICE podem ser encontradas [aqui](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/).

-### <a name="use-x509-with-hardware"></a>Usar X. 509 com hardware
+### <a name="use-x509-with-hardware"></a>Use X.509 with hardware

-O serviço de provisionamento pode ser usado com **X. 509** em outro hardware.
+The provisioning service can be used with **X.509** on other hardware.
 Uma interface entre o hardware e o SDK é necessária para estabelecer conexão.
 Fale com o fabricante do HSM para obter informações sobre a interface.

 ### <a name="use-tpm"></a>Usar TPM